 - How did you get into this mess?
 It might seem rude, but if they are asking for your money, you should see if they can admit what the problem is.
 Do they see the pattern of running out of money before the month ends?
 Do they have a long term cash flow issue?

 - Where do you keep your savings?
 Emergency funds are not something just for the wealthy.
 Do they even have a savings account?
 (I found out that my relative doesn't.
 His checking and savings were closed when they were in the negative too long.)

 - What's the plan to pay me back?
 I know, it's tough to ask that, but it's necessary.
 Why should you do all the heavy lifting?
-Instead have them take ownership of their problems.
+Instead, have them take ownership of their problems.

-If you decide to loan them money (that's a judgement call for your and your spouse to make, not me) then the last thing you need to ask them is to give you an agreement in writing before handing over the money.
+If you decide to loan them money (that's a judgment call for you and your spouse to make, not me) then the last thing you need to ask them is to give you an agreement in writing before handing over the money.